Manan-Joshi750/JS_HTML_CSS/README.md

 **Prior Information:**

-1. Both games are designed to be played directly in a web browser without any additional setup.
+1. All applications are designed to be accessed directly in a web browser without any additional setup.
 2. They are lightweight and demonstrate fundamental concepts of front-end web development using HTML, CSS, and JavaScript.
-3. Feel free to explore the code (Tic_Tac_Toe.js and Rock_Paper_Scissors.js for logic, Tic_Tac_Toe.css and Rock_Paper_Scissors.css for styling) to see how each game was implemented.
+3. Feel free to explore the code (respective .js file for logic and respective.css file for styling) to see how each one of them was implemented.

 **Key Features**